 You can add up to 10 Brands, and Captions and everything on the Graphics tab — Theme, Primary Color, Logos, etc. — are unique to each brand.
 Just like before, all assets in one studio are shared with every other studio in your event.

-When you're ready to stream to the Webex Events Platform, click Go Live in the upper-right corner.
+When you're ready to stream to the Webex Events Platform, click Go Live!
 You can continue to add or remove speakers from the stream, change graphics, views, and more.

 😎 Pro Tips!